tc39/proposal-signals/README.md

 #### Method: `Signal.State.prototype.set`

-1. If the current execution context is `notifying` or if this Signal is in the execution context's `computing` is a computed Signal, throw an exception.
+1. If the current execution context is `notifying`, throw an exception.
 1. Run the "set Signal value" algorithm with this Signal and the first parameter for the value.
 1. If that algorithm returned `~clean~`, then return undefined.
 1. Set the `state` of all `sinks` of this Signal to `~dirty~` if they weren't already dirty.